How Long Should You Be in a Hot Tub? (Time & Temp Guide)

 Can you use a hot tub in the summer?

 That’s the theme of a recent article I published.
-In it, I shared the ideal temp you should set your hot tub during summer and how to cool down your hot tub.
+In it, I shared the ideal temp you should set for your hot tub during summer and how to cool down your hot tub.
 But I also shared how to cool down your hot tub when the weather starts to get brutally hot.

 Just click the link to read it on my site.

-How long is too long in a hot tub?
+What are the risks of soaking too long in a hot tub?

 On average, spending more than thirty minutes in a hot tub is not advisable.
 This is because the longer one spends in the water, especially at really high temperatures, the higher the risk of dehydration.

-Relaxing in hot or warm water is incredibly enjoyable and may have health benefits.
+Relaxing in hot water or warm water is incredibly enjoyable and may have health benefits.
 But like most things in life, it’s possible to have too much of a good thing.

 • Headache